Choosing a Computer for College

 What about Macs?

-Apple makes very capable products, but the business world continues to operate primarily on Windows, thus Macs are not recommended for business students.
-MacBooks often provide a different experience with business software, and in some cases, cannot run the same programs designed for a Windows device.
-If you have already purchased a Mac, there are still options available.
+Apple makes capable and competent products, but the business world operates primarily on Windows.
+Therefore, Macs are not recommended for business students.
+MacBooks often provide a different experience with business software and in some cases, they cannot run the same programs designed for a Windows device.
+If you have already purchased a Mac, there are stilloptionsavailable.

 How about a Chromebook or Tablet?